-Create a beautiful gallery wall with items and trinkets you already have around home.
-You can create a beautiful balance by focusing it around your television to turn it into part of the conversation.
+Create a beautiful gallery wall with items and trinkets you already have around your home.
+You can create a beautiful balance by focusing on your television to turn it into part of the conversation.

 By using one color your can unite your composition in whatever way you want.
-I love the example below of this gallery wall style way to make the television look like it’s a part of the composition.
+I love the example below of this gallery wall-style way to make the television look like it’s part of the composition.

-To recreate the example shown below you should purchase a couple cans of black gloss spray paint.
+To recreate the example shown below you should purchase a couple of cans of black gloss spray paint.
 Use old frames you already have or go to a thrift store to purchase some larger frames.
-Unless Aaron Brothers is having their Buy one Get one for a 1 cent deal.
+Unless Aaron Brothers is having their Buy One Get One for a 1 cent deal.
 You have to take advantage of that.
-Or you can just go on good old amazon for some frames, delivered right to your door.
+Or you can just go on good old Amazon for some frames, delivered right to your door.